JuliaEarth/GeoStats.jl/docs/src/validation.md

 # Validation

-GeoStats.jl was designed to, among other things, facilitate rigorous comparison of different geostatistical solvers in the literature.
-As a user of geostatistics, you may be interested in trying various solvers on a given data set to pick the one with best performance.
-As a researcher in the field, you may be interested in benchmarking your new solver against other established solvers.
+GeoStats.jl was designed to, among other things, facilitate rigorous comparison of different geostatistical models in the literature.
+As a user of geostatistics, you may be interested in trying various models on a given data set to pick the one with best performance.
+As a researcher in the field, you may be interested in benchmarking your new model against other established models.

-Errors of geostatistical solvers can be estimated with the [`error`](@ref) function:
+Errors of geostatistical solvers can be estimated with the [`cverror`](@ref) function:

 ```@docs
-error(::Any, ::Any, ::ErrorEstimationMethod)
+cverror
 ```

-For example, we can perform block cross-validation in a geostatistical learning problem to estimate the generalization error of the `PointwiseLearn` solver.
-First, we define the problem:
+For example, we can perform block cross-validation on a decision tree model using the following code:

 ```@example error
 using GeoStats
-using CSV
+using GeoIO

 # load geospatial data
-Ω = georef(CSV.File("data/agriculture.csv"), (:x, :y))
+Ω = GeoIO.load("data/agriculture.csv", coords = ("x", "y"))

 # 20%/80% split along the (1, -1) direction
 Ωₛ, Ωₜ = geosplit(Ω, 0.2, (1.0, -1.0))